ezEngine/docs-src/pages/docs/graphics/meshes/mesh-asset.md

 * `Materials`: The list of [materials](../../materials/materials-overview.md) to use.
 The mesh may have multiple *sub-meshes*, and each sub-mesh uses a different material slot.
 [Mesh components](mesh-component.md) can override which material is used for which slot.

+* `Simplify Mesh`: If enabled, the number of vertices and triangles in the mesh is attempted to be decimated.
+Note that this is done for exactly this one mesh asset.
+If you want to have multiple levels-of-detail for a mesh, you need to create several mesh assets that reference the same input mesh and use different simplification settings on each.
+How well simplification works is highly dependent on the original mesh.
+You need to play around with the various options to see which ones give the best result.
+If you build multiple levels-of-detail of a mesh, make sure that each level at least cuts the amount of triangles down to 50% or better 25%, compared to the previous level.

+* `Mesh Simplification`: How strongly to attempt to simplify the mesh.

+* `Max Simplification Error`: How much the mesh may change during simplification.
+A higher error theshold may allow for stronger simplification.

+* `Aggressive Simplification`: If enabled, the mesh simplification may throw away even more quality to reach the maximum simplification.

 ### Procedural Mesh Generation

 Through the `PrimitiveType` option you can choose to create a mesh procedurally.
 In this case object specific options appear.
 Note that by default objects use a *detail* level of `0` which means that the editor will pick a decent value, depending on the chosen primitive type.